bearfriend/messageformat-validator/README.md

 ## Warnings

+`categories` - The target message is missing plural categories used in the target locale

 `nest` - There is a `select` nested inside a `plural` or `selectordinal` in the target message.

 `split` - The target message is split by a non-argument. `plural`, `selectordinal`, and `select` cases should contain complete translations.